 - Mattresses are a difficult waste stream to manage with most old mattresses going to landfill.
-We offer a solution where customers can request we remove and recycle their old mattress when their new mattress is being delivered - During the year, working with our specialist provider The Furniture Recycling Group (TFRG) we have been able to recycle over 2,400 mattresses diverting over 76 tonnes from landfill - Since August 2014, working with TFRG we have helped our customers to divert a total of 25,800 mattresses from landfill which, if laid end to end, would stretch for over 64km
+We offer a solution where customers can request we remove and recycle their old mattress when their new mattress is being delivered - During the year, working with our specialist provider The Furniture Recycling Group (TFRG) we have been able to recycle over 2.300 mattresses diverting over 76 tonnes from landfill - Since August 2014, working with TFRG we have helped our customers to divert more than 28,000 mattresses. from landfill